clickstream/clickstream-rb/README.md

 # Columbo

-The *columbo* gem goal is to include a middleware that captures users browsing sessions for Rack applications and a simple sinatra web server to replay and explore users sessions.
+The *columbo* gem goal is to include a middleware that captures users browsing sessions for Rack applications.

 Tribute to [Inspector Columbo](http://www.imdb.com/title/tt1466074/)